Join a live 1-hour session for new Tableau Cloud Admins

 This method is the default authentication type, available on all sites, requiring no additional configuration steps before you add users.
 Tableau credentials are made up of user name and password.
 Users enter their credentials directly on the Tableau Online sign-in page.

 If your organization uses Google applications, you can enable Tableau Online to use Google accounts for single sign-on (SSO) via OpenID Connect.
 When you enable Google authentication, it directs users to the Google sign-in page to enter their Google credentials.

 Another way to use SSO is through SAML.
 To do this, you use a third-party identity provider (IdP), and configure the site to establish a trust relationship with the IdP.
 When you enable SAML, it directs users to the IdP’s sign-in page to enter their SSO credentials, already stored with the IdP.

 Choose your authentication

-To choose your method of authentication, select Settings in the top navigation and then Authentication from the sub menu.
+To choose your method of authentication, select Settings in the side navigation and then Authentication from the sub menu.
 Enable the authentication method that best fits your organization.